immunefi-team/Bounty_Boosts/Alchemix/31552 - [SC - Insight] Lack of the validation for a Flash token protec....md

 # Lack of the validation for a `Flash token protection` in the VotingEscrow#`getVotes()`, which potentially allow a malicious actor to launch a `Flash token` attack to manipulate governance voting result

-Submitted on Tue May 21 2024 02:14:05 GMT-0400 (Atlantic Standard Time) by @Oxmuxyz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 08:14:05 UTC by @Oxmuxyz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31552